Important Questions You Must Ask Before You Buy Your Retaining Wall Sleepers.

 Depending on the size and specifications yes.
 If you’re capable and able to use a shovel and a wheelbarrow and have a bit of know how, then yes you could install a retaining wall yourself.
 There are just a few processes to follow, the first being finding out if you require a permit from your local council.
 To find the contact details of your local council go to: https://www.dpcd.vic.gov.au/localgovernment/find-your-local-council

 11. Why is there no F rating on a treated pine sleeper?

-Treated sleepers are not structural they are rated H4 which is suitable for in ground use.
+Treated sleepers are not structural they suitable for in ground use.
 The F Rating System is the group name for a structural piece of timber.
 A piece of structural timber cannot be heart (which means the centre of the tree).
 Most sleepers cut from the centre because generally the trees are normally 14 – 16” in round, and to get 170 – 200 millimetre sleeper you only get 2 or 3 sleepers out of each log, then the rest of the log, which is all computer cut, is pulled into palings and plinths for fencing pieces.

 12. What’s the general processes to build a retaining wall?

 Firstly you need to decided where your wall is going to go for any excavations.
 You will need to consider access for any machinery that might be required.
 Mark out your post holes, dig to the required depth and set your stringlines.
 You are now ready to concrete your steel post into the ground.
 Once your concrete has set, simply slide your sleepers into position.
 We have plenty of tips and tricks to finish off your wall to make it look like a professional job and are happy to provide any advice during your building process.

 13. Is there a sleeper available that does not contain arsenic?

 We suggest you check with your local Council about whether or not you need a building permit.
 To find the contact details of your local council go to: https://www.dpcd.vic.gov.au/localgovernment/find-your-local-council